shiye21/shiye21.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulations to Hongxia Li and Zhongyi Cai! -->
+- *2024.10*: I will give a talk at RLChina 2024: Agent motion generation and decision via controllable diffusion model.
 - *2024.9*: Three Papers accepted by **NeurIPS 2024**.
 Congratulations to Shutong Ding, Bikang Pan, Haixiang Sun.
 - *2024.5*: Two Papers accepted by **ICML 2024**.
 Congratulations to Lingxiao Yang and Tianyu Cui.
 - *2024.3*: I gave a talk at The 1st China Embodied AI Conference: "Model-Data Hybrid-Driven Embodied Agents: Fundamentals and Applications".